awsmug/torro-forms/readme.txt

 == Changelog ==

 = 1.0.0-beta.5 =
+* Enhanced: Now possible to have multiple forms on one page
+* Enhanced: form detection now happens on `wp` hook to prevent an extra query
+* Fixed: Form shortcodes work properly now and do not override content
-* Fixed if multiple choice is required, there have to be made at least one input.
+* Fixed: if multiple choice is required, make sure at least one input is selected
+* Tweaked: removed unnecessary Options metabox in backend

 = 1.0.0-beta.4 =
 * Added a template hierarchy for all frontend visuals